QubesOS/qubes-builder/doc/BuilderPluginAPI.md

  - `CACHEDIR`
  - `INSTALLDIR` - target directory where the template OS should be installed; this is mounted root.img of the template, use chroot to run commands inside (when initial setup done)
  - `SCRIPTSDIR` - directory with plugin scripts (same as `TEMPLATE_SCRIPTS` set by Makefile.builder)
+ - variables set in builder.conf and included in `TEMPLATE_ENV_WHITELIST`